MACTEP-ETF/RTR108/P07_GUI/README.md

 # Šis fails tiks papildināts laika gaitā

 **Darba uzdevums šai lekcijai**
 Programmas kodu neiekļāvu README.md failā, lai nepiegrūžotu.
 Kodi atrodas atsevišķi šajā pašā mapītē. Šeit liku pašus vizuāļus.

+# Vitāli svarīga informācija
+- The PyQt5 ownership model ensures that if you delete a parent (for example, a top-level window), then all of its children (widgets) are automatically deleted as well.
+To avoid memory leaks, you should **always make sure that any QWidget object has a parent, with the sole exception of top-level windows**.

 # Uzdevumi
 ## 1. uzdevums (Widgets)
 ![Vizualis](https://github.com/MACTEP-ETF/RTR108/blob/master/P07_GUI/PNG/GUI%20-%20Hello%20World!.png)